IBM/z_ansible_collections_samples/ibm_concert/z_apars/README.md

-# Collect z/OS Topology, Software instances and their missing fixes
+# Collect z/OS Software instances Topology, Usage, and missing fixes

 These sample playbooks when used with IBM z/OS Management Facility (zOSMF), IBM Z Software Asset Management (IZSAM), IBM Concert, and Ansible Automation Platform (AAP) can simplify the monitoring and resolution of z/OS Software maintenance planning and execution.